 config.yaml:yaml projects: active: my_project registry: my_project: db_path: data/projects/my_project.duckdb source_path: /path/to/project language: python domain: python_generic -

-bash python -m src.cli.import_commands dogfood setup --repo /path/to/project --db data/projects/my_project.duckdb
+bash python -m src.cli.import_commands dogfood status --db data/projects/my_project.duckdb python -m src.cli.import_commands dogfood analyze --base-ref HEAD~1 --db data/projects/my_project.duckdb

-The hook reads the active project from config.yaml and resolves the correct database path automatically.
+The dogfood commands read the active project from config.yaml and resolve the correct database path automatically.

 Troubleshooting¶